Updated March 2025 - Here is a link to the professional bio of Roger Pielke Jr.

 In June 2022 I decided to make this publication my profession, not just my passion.
-Since then it has grown rapidly, and is now among the widely read and influential newsletters on Substack, with subscribers in all 50 U.S. states and in 158 countries around the world.
-Just over half of THB’s ~32,000 subscribers are in the United States.
+Since then THB has grown rapidly, and is widely read and influential, with subscribers in all 50 U.S. states and in more than 160 countries around the world.
+Just over half of THB’s ~36,000 subscribers are in the United States.

 Why “The Honest Broker”?

-This newsletter takes its title from my book of the same name, published in 2007 and surely the work I am best known for in academia.
+This newsletter takes its title from my book of the same name, published in 2007 which is surely the work I am best known for in academia.
 You can read about the book and its widely discussed framework in this post.

-The title is a bit of an in-joke, as one of the arguments of the book is that none of us are particularly well-positioned to actually serve as honest brokers of policy alternatives, as we each have limited perspectives.
+The title is a bit of an in-joke, as one of the arguments of the book is that none of us are particularly well-positioned to actually serve as honest brokers, as we each have limited perspectives.
 Honest brokering, as it turns out, is a group effort, which is exactly how I view THB — a group effort.

 If you are curious about my views on anything, just ask.